 This includes downloading or viewing inappropriate or illegal content on the work phone.
 These activities can put the company at risk.

 With the recent events, many employees had to and still are working remotely.
 Companies feel that monitoring the internet activity on their employees’ work phones ensures they are being productive.

-I will discuss the most common ways that companies are monitoring your internet activity and other phone activity.
+Below are the most common ways that companies are monitoring your internet activity and other phone activity.

 There are tons of apps that have been launched to help employers track internet activity on their employee’s phones and other devices.
-I will discuss some of the trending apps here.
-I will also break down their features.

 An example of an app that is being used to track employee’s phone activity is mSpy.
 The mobile version is called mLite Phone Tracker.
 It is can be used for both iPhone and Android devices.
 Their features include tracking all browser history.